Airport chaos: European travel runs into pandemic cutbacks - KESQ

 Some European airports haven’t seen big problems yet but are bracing.
 Prague’s Vaclav Havel international airport expects passenger numbers to swell next week and into July, “when we might experience a lack of staffers, especially at the security checks,” spokeswoman Klara Diviskova said.

-The airport is still short “dozens of staffers” despite launching a hiring campaign at the start of the year, she said.
+The airport is still short “dozens of staffers” despite a recruitment drive, she said.

 Labor strife also is causing problems.